Shahin Jamie

 Shahin Jamie (born in Rasht, Iran) is an Iranian actor.

 Biography

 Shahin Jamie began acting at age 6.
-His first appearance on stage took place in 1985, when he played his first comedic role.
-He graduated from high school during the Iran and Iraq war and a year after joined a troupe who was entertaining Iranian military soldiers; as an actor and then as a writer and director of comedy plays.
-After the war he start acting on stage in both comedic and dramatic plays.
+His first appearance on stage took place in 1985 when he played his first comedic role.
+He graduated from high school during the Iran and Iraq war and a year after joined a troupe that was entertaining Iranian military soldiers; as an actor and then as a writer and director of comedy plays.
+After the war, he starts acting on stage in both comedic and dramatic plays.
 Jamie left Iran for Turkey in 1996, and in September 2000 he emigrated to the United States.